Northern Spy

-The Northern Spy, also called 'Spy' and 'King', is a cultivar of domesticated apple that originated on the farm of Oliver Chapin in East Bloomfield, New York, in about 1840.
+Northern Spy also called 'Spy' and 'King', is a cultivar of domesticated apple that originated on the farm of Oliver Chapin in East Bloomfield, New York, in about 1840.
 It is popular in upstate New York.

 The Northern Spy was one of four apples honored by the United States Postal Service in a 2013 set of four 33¢ stamps commemorating historic strains, joined by Baldwin, Golden Delicious, and Granny Smith.

 Description

 Northern Spy produces fairly late in the season (late October and beyond).
 Skin color is a green ground, flushed with red stripes where not shaded.
 The white flesh is juicy, crisp and mildly sweet with a rich, aromatic subacid flavor, noted for high vitamin C content.
 Its characteristic flavor is tarter than most popular varieties, and its flesh is harder or crunchier than most, with a thin skin.

 Uses

 Northern Spy is commonly used for desserts and pies, as well as juice and cider.
 It is an excellent apple for storage, tending to last long due to late maturation.